Tiger Woods' PGA Tour Debut At Riviera In 1992 - Golf Monthly

 Woods made his first ever PGA Tour start there as a 16-year-old amateur, where he shot 72, 75 to miss the cut by five.

-Woods said in a recent blog post that he was happy with his first two rounds back in 1992.
+Woods said in a 2018 blog post that he was happy with his first two rounds back in 1992.

 “Then I looked at the scoreboard and I’m 17 strokes behind Davis Love III,” he wrote.

-Related: Brandel Chamblee says he’d get Tiger driving straight in “2 minutes”

-Woods has never won at Riviera in 10 starts as a professional.
+Despite Riviera being a special place for Woods, he has never won there in 11 starts as a professional.

 With his record worldwide, you’d think that must slightly bug him.